Eat. Drink. REJUVENATE.

 Eating smaller meals more frequently is a great strategy if you are a very active person.
 A smaller meal or snack can be eaten an hour or two before working out with positive effects on your energy levels.
 A heavy meal on the other hand is just that, heavy.
 You will feel sluggish and not energized, you may experience cramps or stomach upset as your stomach works to digest food while you are working out.

 Complex carbs, mixed with a little bit of protein, are particularly effective in providing - and maintaining - energy for exercise.
 Your body takes longer to digest and provides energy to keep you going longer.
-My favourite an hour or 2 before a long run is a bowl of oatmeal with blueberries and a 1/2 a scoop of Boomer Nutrition Protein Powder.
+My favorite an hour or 2 before a long run is a bowl of oatmeal with blueberries and a 1/2 a scoop of protein powder.
 Complex carbs, fibre, protein, vitamins and so much energy.

 If your workout is timed for a few hours after eating a full meal, fuel your body with a mix of protein and vegetables, as well as some complex carbs.
 For many people, it’s a good idea to avoid any foods that can cause gastrointestinal issues, like beans or dairy, if you don’t want to end up feeling uncomfortable half way through your workout.